 The Sepulchral Lamp

-On the other hand, you won’t be able to see the sepulchral lamp turned on, as now it only has a purely decorative purpose.
+Therefore, you won’t see the sepulchral lamp lit anymore; it serves a purely decorative purpose today.

-The poet’s remains are likely to be part of the ossuary.
+The poet’s remains are believed to be among the bones within the gallery.

-Its name, the Samaritan’s Fountain, comes from a biblical quote engraved on the structure, echoing to the encounter between the Christ and a Samaritan woman.
+Its name, “La Fontaine de la Samaritaine,” comes from a biblical quote engraved on the structure, referencing the meeting of Christ and the Samaritan woman.